Explore our MS in Education Self-Designed (Non-Licensure) specialization

 AREA OF EMPHASIS

 Select any four courses (traditional or self-directed) from the following list of MSEd course categories: Curriculum Instruction and Assessment Courses, Elementary Reading and Literacy Courses, Integrating Technology in the Classroom Courses, Mathematics Courses (Grades K-6), Mathematics Courses (Grades 5–8), Science Courses (Grades K-8), Special Education Courses, STEM Education Sources (Grades K–8), Teacher Leadership Courses.
-View the Walden University Catalog or contact your Enrollment Specialist for more information.
+Contact your Enrollment Specialist for more information.

 |VIEW ALL COURSES Less Courses|